henrikhimself/eShop-Reference/README.md

-# Reference implementations for an eCommerce site.
+# An eShop Reference Site.